eventnetusa/eventnet/src/_drafts/experiential-retail-how-nyx-cosmetics-is-bringing-brick-and-mortars-back.md

 date: 2017-05-24 00:00:00
 filter: insights
 featured_post: false
-excerpt: 'In today’s digitally driven world, ecommerce is dominating, retailers are becoming defined by their social media presence, and one-click purchases are the expectation.
+excerpt: 'In today’s digitally driven world, e-commerce is dominating, retailers are becoming defined by their social media presence, and one-click purchases are the expectation.
 Heritage brands are seeking creative ways to grow with consumer lifestyles and new brands are challenged to cut through the clutter of the internet.'
 hero_image_path:
 thumbnail_image_path:
 content_section:
   - text_block_markdown: >-
-      In today’s digitally driven world, ecommerce is dominating, retailers are becoming defined by their social media presence, and one-click purchases are the expectation.
+      In today’s digitally driven world, e-commerce is dominating, retailers are becoming defined by their social media presence, and one-click purchases are the expectation.
 Heritage brands are seeking creative ways to grow with consumer lifestyles and new brands are challenged to cut through the